ccamel/awesome-ccamel/README.md

 - [iurysza/termscope](https://github.com/iurysza/termscope) - Open files and links already visible on your terminal screen in a split.
 - [ivandokov/phockup](https://github.com/ivandokov/phockup) - Media sorting tool to organize photos and videos from your camera in folders by year, month and day.
 - [jalan/pdftotext](https://github.com/jalan/pdftotext) -
-- [jaredpalmer/kev](https://github.com/jaredpalmer/kev) - tiny Jev-like family of decision models built on top of Qwen3.5 you can train and run on your own
+- [jaredpalmer/kev](https://github.com/jaredpalmer/kev) - Jev-like family of decision models built on top of Qwen3.5/3.8 you can train and run on your own
 - [jlonge4/local_llama](https://github.com/jlonge4/local_llama) - This repo is to showcase how you can run a model locally and offline, free of OpenAI dependencies.
 - [jluccisano/raspberry-scripts](https://github.com/jluccisano/raspberry-scripts) - Some python scripts to play with Raspberry PI
 - [jluccisano/rpi-sprinkler-control](https://github.com/jluccisano/rpi-sprinkler-control) -